Clohned/ox_template_server/README.md

 ## Important Information
 **Make sure to replace the "replaceme" text in server.cfg with your proper information!**

-To use photos for NPWD you need to follow the install guide here - https://projecterror.dev/docs/npwd/start/installation#setting-up-camera-functionality
+To use photos for NPWD you need to follow the installation guide here - https://projecterror.dev/docs/npwd/start/installation#setting-up-camera-functionality

 You can also just run FXServer.exe and during setup choose like CFX Default template and after setup just delete resources created from setup and replace with the resources folder provided.